What Parents Need to Know About Getting Passports for Kids

 It’s important for you to keep in mind that passports created for children who are under the age of 16 will only be valid for five years.

 Additionally, if you’re applying for a passport for someone under 16 years of age, you will need to apply in person.
-Both parents will need to be present, as a means of showing parental consent.
+Both parents will need to be present as a means of showing parental consent.

 The first step is to download and fill out the DS-11 form.
 As with the baby passport, don’t sign it until you’ve been instructed to do so during the in-person application process.

-This can include an older expired passport, a birth certificate, a certificate of citizenship, or a report of a birth abroad if needed.
+This can include an older expired passport, a birth certificate, a certificate of citizenship, or a report of birth abroad if needed.

-Bring both the originals and copies and if it’s not possible to get an original, bring a certified copy.
+Bring both the originals and copies, and if it’s not possible to get an original, bring a certified copy.

-Photos for a Child Passport
+Child Passport Photo

 Your child needs to have a neutral expression, and they need to be directly facing the camera.